Hi, what do you want to do?

 Lever as a Simple Machine

-Young scholars study the three different types of levers and develop a simple machine.
-In this levers and simple machines lesson, students look at different types of levers, and experiment with a ruler and a marshmallow to determine how...
+Students study the three different types of levers and develop a simple machine.
+For this levers and simple machines lesson, students look at different types of levers, and experiment with a ruler and a marshmallow to determine how they...

 Curated OER